lumon-Ind/VMSDK-Labs/LabsDocs/Lab3.md

 When you try to create a transition from a state whose Kind is Final, the pointer changes to show that this is prohibited.
 It works!

-Notice, however, that you might have to change the property *AllowDuplicates* to true in *Transition* in order to do all the tests you want because, by default, it is false, and therefore, the DSL tools ensure a strong constraint on relationship, which is only one Transition between 2 states.
+Notice, however, that you might have to change the property *AllowDuplicates* to true in *Transition* in order to do all the tests you want because, by default, it is false, and therefore, the VMSDK ensure a strong constraint on relationship, which is only one Transition between 2 states.

 ## Applying Hard Constraints